 In the traveling day camp, you’ll either purchase your food in each community or pre-purchase and package your food (during staff training) to be mailed to you throughout the summer.
 We’ll help you figure out which option is the best fit for you.

-At resident camp, your meals will be provided.
-Camp serves a well-rounded, KID FRIENDLY menu.
+At sleepaway camp, your meals will be provided.
+Camp serves a well-rounded, KID-FRIENDLY menu.
 Staff are expected to sit with girls and eat the same food as campers.
-Staff who have individual food needs (food allergies, are vegetarian, etc) will be able to select the staff option.
+Staff who have individual food needs (food allergies, vegetarianism, gluten-free, etc.) will be offered variations of food that fit their needs.

 Is there a dress code?

 Camp staff are expected to present a clean, professional appearance.
-Inappropriate (revealing, low cut, extremely tight or short, profane, etc) clothing is not allowed.
-Camp will provide you will a staff shirt to wear on opening and closing days and other occasions as assigned by your camp director.
+Inappropriate (revealing, low cut, extremely tight or short, profane, etc.) clothing is prohibited.
+Camp will provide you with a staff shirt to wear on opening and closing days and other occasions as assigned by your camp director.

 Before you begin the application, here are a few things to remember…

-If you haven’t read the other sections of the website that relate to summer camp, please do so before you apply.
-These sections help you better understand what working at camp is all about – both the challenges and the opportunities!
+If you haven’t read the other website sections related to summer camp, please do so before applying.
+These sections help you better understand what working at camp is all about – the challenges and the opportunities!

 Here are the steps to becoming a camp team member with Girl Scouts of Alaska: